 - Provide a System Mail Name: e.g. mycompany.com

 - Provide IP addresses to listen on for incoming SMTP connections

-Use 127.0.0.1 if you want only send emails from local machine and nothing for other ip's.
+Use 127.0.0.1 if you want only to send emails from the local machine and nothing for other IP’s.

-Provide Machine handling outgoing mail for this host (smarthost): smtp.gmail.com::587 Other parameters1 are not so important to simple start.
+Provide Machine handling outgoing mail for this host (smart host):

 gmail-smtp.l.google.com:yourYourMail@googlemail.com:yourPass *.google.com:yourYourMail@googlemail.com:yourPass smtp.gmail.com:yourYourMail@googlemail.com:yourPass